-What I love the most about studying at CDU is the flexibility; the relaxed way of learning and delivery.
-As I work full time it's difficult to get to classes but I'm able to watch lectures later via recordings.
+The flexibility and the relaxed way of learning and delivery.
+As I work full time, it's difficult to get to classes but I'm able to watch lectures later via recordings.
 I also love the support from the Office of Indigenous Student Support Services.
-They have been a big supporter during some of the tough times that I've faced.
+They have been a big support during some of the tough times I've faced.

-I also want to acknowledge the lecturers at the School of Law as they are very supportive and influential as they know their students personally rather than just being known as a student ID number.
+I also want to acknowledge the law lecturers at CDU.
+They're very supportive and influential, and know their students personally rather than just being known as a student ID number.
 Many are practicing barristers, which is great.

 What were your biggest challenges when deciding to study?

 One of the biggest challenges that I had at first was the ‘fear of failure.’
 Because I didn't finish high school and dropped out half-way through year 10, I didn't know how to write an essay or what was expected in exams, and that really put pressure on me.
-But having a tutor who supported me really assisted me in overcoming the challenges that I faced.
+But, having a tutor to support me really helped in overcoming these challenges.